Photodynamic therapy (PDT)

 Doctors think PDT might also work in other ways to shrink or destroy tumours.
 These include:

-Who can have photodynamic therapy?
+Who can have PDT?

-PDT is a treatment for several different types of cancer including
+PDT is a treatment for several different types of cancer including:

 • non melanoma skin cancer